epfl-lasa/ur5_lasa/README.md

 To have a simualted polyscope you need to build and start the docker_polyscope.
 It will open a GUI exaccly replicating the real polyscope.
 Everything is preconfigured on the docker as well.
-You juste need to do it as it was a real robot plus launch rviz :
+You juste need to do it as it was a real robot plus launch rviz : roslaunch ur_lasa ridgeback_rviz.launch

-roslaunch ur_lasa ridgeback_rviz.launch
+Furthemore, if later you want to create different programs, it has a volume bind to the docker.
+So you can save all the programs you want.